tmiddlet2666/coherence-docker-metrics/README.md

 Get "http://host.docker.internal:7001/metrics": dial tcp: lookup host.docker.internal on 10.0.0.138:53: no such host
 ```

+You may also need to change the hostname in `grafana/datasources/yaml`.

 # References

 See the following for more information: